mr-jonesandme/x4f_event_driven_news/README.md

 Currently, there is one active feed - GNN

 ### GNN
-The GNN feed reports on general galaxy events, logging into the player's "tips" logbook.
+The GNN feed reports on general galaxy events, logging into the player's "tips" logbook with the headline split by category.
 This is your basic barebones news feed and is available to all from the start.
 For balancing purposes, it will not be as precise as one of the planned "premium" feeds, but adds life to the universe and gives some indication to the player as to what sectors are experiencing.
 The GNN feed currently reports based off the following types of events:
+#### GNN Politics
 - Sector ownership changes (includes player faction)
 - Rebuilt faction HQ's (NPC factions only)

+#### GNN MarketTalk
 - Sector ware shipping issues (NPC factions, excluding Xenon)
 - Sector ware shortage events (NPC factions, excluding Xenon)
 - Sector ware surplus events (NPC factions, excluding Xenon)

+#### GNN CrimeWatch
+- Pirate activity as it pertains to the theft of cargo from station storage

 ### Additional planned GNN features
-- Basic UI for toggling news events on/off
+- Basic UI for toggling news events on/off by category
-- Rumors regarding pirate raids targetting specific stations (by tapping into PlunderNet)
 - Rumors regarding Xenon I sightings
 - More variety/X lore friendly reporting

 ## Premium Feeds
 The following "premium" feeds are planned in a future update.
 In contrast to the GNN feed, these will be more analytical in nature and help guide players in military and economic objectives

 ### Teladi Trading Terminal
 This will be a license available from a friendly Teladi for some change.
 It will provide more precise economy related event topics, making it easier for industry focused players to respond to dynamic pricing events.
 These events are likely to arrive sooner and contain information that a player is able to act on to bring in more profitsss